So you want to start a blog, right?

 How do you narrow down your blogging niche and how do you broaden up your blogging niche?
 What’s the right approach?

 If you go from left to right, what you’ll notice is: the niche is being broadened up.

 Although a blogging niche basically serves to a subset of broader niche and even you get some SEO advantage with narrowing down your blogging niche, yet it’s a wise idea to have room for broadening up your blogging niche later.

-Keep repeating this process and soon you’ll be able to build a profitable blog with worth more than a million dollar.
+Keep repeating this process, and soon you’ll be able to build a profitable blog worth more than a million-dollar.

-You can repeat the same process and you’ll soon be able to create a profitable blogging niche worth a million dollar.
+You can repeat the same process, and you’ll soon be able to create a profitable blogging niche worth a million dollars.

 That’s the right approach to profitable blogging niche selection for tech blogging.
 But you are not limited to tech only.